bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 38°
-- broken clouds
+- clear sky
-- 90% humidity
+- 85% humidity
-- 1 mph wind
+- 9 mph wind
-- 82% cloud cover
+- 0% cloud cover
-- 20 AQI 🟩
+- 19 AQI 🟩
-- 0.18 inches of precipitation in the past 24 hours
+- 0.1 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>